 Towards more climate neutral aviation with CHOOOSE and Norwegian

-At Norwegian, we continuously work to reduce our environmental impact.
-As a part of our sustainability program, we have partnered with the climate company CHOOOSE to make it easy for our passengers to offset their personal carbon footprint when flying with us.
+At Norwegian, we work hard to reduce our environmental impact.
+We have partnered with the climate company CHOOOSE to make it easy for our passengers to offset their personal carbon footprint.

-By opting in during the check out process, passengers support CO2-reducing projects certified by the United Nations and the Gold Standard.
-Passengers who choose to offset their carbon footprint can rest assured that their contribution will be used to directly fund projects that reduce carbon emissions in a verified way.
+By opting in during the check-out process, passengers can voluntarily support CO2-reducing projects certified by the United Nations, Verra and the Gold Standard.
+Your contribution is funding projects that reduce carbon emissions in a verified way.

-In collaboration with CHOOOSE, we have identified projects in regions that we fly to, focusing on clean energy projects with measurable, long-term impact.
+In collaboration with CHOOOSE, we have identified projects focusing on clean energy with measurable, long-term impact.
 Norwegian will continue to expand the projects we make available to our customers as this program grows.
 Below you can read more about the projects we are currently supporting:

 Who is CHOOOSE?

-When you opt in during the check-out process, the funds are directly applied to sponsor a CO2 offset in an amount equal to or greater than your calculated carbon footprint.
-Said another way, you are balancing the CO2 emissions released as a result of your flight.
-Due to transaction minimums, your contribution will typically offset more than the calculated footprint.
+Carbon offsetting is a climate action that enables you to address the CO2 emissions you cannot avoid by supporting projects that reduce and avoid CO2 elsewhere.
+When you choose to offset your flight during the check-out process, the funds are applied to sponsor a CO2 offset in an amount equal to or greater than your calculated carbon footprint.
+Said another way, carbon offsetting enables you to balance the carbon emissions released from your flight.

-For projects certified by the United Nations and the Gold Standard, carbon offset pricing is determined by various criteria at the project level, such as project location, scale, technologies involved, social and environmental impacts enabled, financing conditions, as well as offer and demand on the global carbon markets.
-The Norwegian offsetting program delivers a simple rate across all active projects in our portfolio.
-CHOOOSE assumes all risk for the price of carbon offsets and does not add any additional fixed fees.
+For projects certified by the United Nations, Verra, and the Gold Standard, carbon offset pricing is determined by various criteria at the project level, such as project location, scale, technologies involved, social and environmental impacts enabled, financing conditions, as well as offer and demand on the global carbon markets.
+The Norwegian offsetting program delivers a single rate across all active projects in our portfolio.